clayy-esc/clayy-esc/README.md

 <td width="100%" valign="top">

 ![PROJECT 03](https://img.shields.io/badge/PROJECT-03-39D353?style=flat-square&labelColor=0A140A)
-**Entity-Level Framing of News Coverage on the West Philippine Sea Dispute** `RoBERTa · BERT · Transformers · Python`
+**MediaScopePH: Entity-Level Framing of News Coverage on the West Philippine Sea Dispute using RoBERTa and BERT-based Transformer Models**
+`React · Vite · TailwindCSS · Vercel · Render · Neon PostgreSQL · HuggingFace`

 NLP research project using RoBERTa and BERT-based transformer models to analyze how entities are framed across news coverage of the West Philippine Sea dispute.